whyseehell/open_edm/README.md

 The SOI file (soi_aapl_demo.csv in the example) allows to define the securities of interest.
 It includes:
  - identifiers: isin,cusip,sedol,corp_ticker.
 				   Any number of identifiers can be provided (see search mode) It could include vendor identifiers such as FIGI or RIC

 - optional search parameters: country_issue_iso,exch_code,currency.
 								These are optional parameters.
 Any number can be provided

 The search has 2 modes:
-	-'and_all_terms': uses a logical AND with all the search term provided.
+ - 'and_all_terms': uses a logical AND with all the search term provided.
-					  The search will return a hit only if all terms are found -'hierarchical':	if the search fails to return a hit for "and_all_terms", it will try each identifier and with each optional parameters until it has a hit.
+					  The search will return a hit only if all terms are found
+ - 'hierarchical':	if the search fails to return a hit for "and_all_terms", it will try each identifier and with each optional parameters until it has a hit.
 						The identifiers and optional search parameters have an order of preference search_ids = ['sedol','isin', 'cusip','corp_ticker']